openstack-archive/distil/README.md

 ### Web Api

-The web app is a rest style api for starting usage collection, and for
+The web app is a rest style api for starting usage collection, and for generating sales orders, drafts, and regenerating sales orders.

 #### Commands

-/collect_usage
+* /collect_usage
-runs usage collection on all tenants present in Keystone
+    * runs usage collection on all tenants present in Keystone

-/sales_order
+* /sales_order
-generate a sales order for a given tenant from the last generated sales order, or the first ever usage entry. tenant - tenant id for a given tenant, required. end - end date for the sales order (yyyy-mm-dd), defaults to 00:00:00 UTC for the current date.
+    * generate a sales order for a given tenant from the last generated sales order, or the first ever usage entry.

-/collect_draft
+        * tenant - tenant id for a given tenant, required.
+        * end - end date for the sales order (yyyy-mm-dd), defaults to 00:00:00 UTC for the current date.

+* /sales_draft
-same as generating a sales order, but does not create the sales order in the database. tenant - tenant id for a given tenant, required. end - end date for the sales order (yyyy-mm-dd or yyyy-mm-ddThh-mm-ss), defaults to now in UTC.
+    * same as generating a sales order, but does not create the sales order in the database.
+        * tenant - tenant id for a given tenant, required.
+        * end - end date for the sales order (yyyy-mm-dd or yyyy-mm-ddThh-mm-ss), defaults to now in UTC.

-/collect_historic
+* /sales_historic
-regenerate a sales order for a tenant that intersects with the given date tenant - tenant id for a given tenant, required. date - target date (yyyy-mm-dd).
+    * regenerate a sales order for a tenant that intersects with the given date

-/collect_range
+        * tenant - tenant id for a given tenant, required.
+        * date - target date (yyyy-mm-dd).

+* /sales_range
-get all sales orders that intersect with the given range tenant - tenant id for a given tenant, required. start - start of the range (yyyy-mm-dd). end - end of the range (yyyy-mm-dd), defaults to now in UTC.
+    * get all sales orders that intersect with the given range
+        * tenant - tenant id for a given tenant, required.
+        * start - start of the range (yyyy-mm-dd).
+        * end - end of the range (yyyy-mm-dd), defaults to now in UTC.

 ### Client/Command-line